How much does it cost to travel to Cuba? Below you will find my Cuba travel costs per day / destination.

 I only traveled by land in Cuba and took one Viazul bus.

-If you want to contain your Cuba travel costs I suggest you to take taxi colectivos and negotiate the rides with the drivers.
+If you want to contain your Cuba travel costs I suggest you take taxi colectivos and negotiate the rides with the drivers.

 More than once, my friend and I were paying less than the other tourists in the car.